So this is it.

 Do Your Due Diligence for Psychedelic and Plant Medicine Retreats

 More and more people are leading retreats that offer psychedelic experiences and ayahuasca ceremonies.
-It is especially important to do your due diligence and ask how much experience the facilitators who aren’t serving the medicine, but who are leading the retreat have.
-Even without directly guiding the ceremonies, if you are paying them for the retreat, they are still responsible for your health and safety.
+It is especially important to do your due diligence and ask how much experience the facilitators who are leading the retreat have.
+Even if they aren’t serving the medicine and directly guiding the ceremonies, and have other people to do that, they are still organizing the retreat.
+If you are paying them for the retreat, they are responsible for your health and safety.

 Recently, a company invited me to attend and teach at their “world-class” ayahuasca retreat in Costa Rica.
-Their team, responsible for over twenty participants – many drinking ayahuasca for their first time – also didn’t do proper due diligence and vet the shaman they invited to hold space.
+Their company and team were responsible for over twenty participants – many drinking ayahuasca for their first time.
+The people leading the retreat didn’t do their proper due diligence, and they neglected to vet the shaman they invited to hold space.
 They also neglected to think through many of the necessary safety protocols.
 None of them had ever directly sat with this shaman, and they blindly trusted him because someone recommended him (and likely also because he was Peruvian and looked the part.)
 We only found out that he had minimal experience because I pressed the issue.

-These safety protocols do matter.
-I know a friend who will forever have paraplegia because he fell off the edge of a balcony in the middle of an ayahuasca ceremony that had no railing and wasn’t blocked off.
+Shit happens in ceremonies and safety protocols do matter.
+I know a friend who will forever have paraplegia because he fell off the edge of a balcony in the middle of an ayahuasca ceremony that had no railing and wasn’t intentionally blocked off.
 This person has a wife and children.

 I’m not telling you these stories to scare you.
 I’m telling you so that you feel motivated to take your due diligence seriously.
 These unfortunate stories are what give plant medicines and psychedelics a lousy name.